 Track the Virus: View the Florida Department of Health tracking map for current Coronavirus statistics for Florida and Broward County.
 To learn more about coronavirus testing in Broward County, click here.

-Important Reminder: As more businesses and amenities reopen throughout Broward County and across South Florida, COVID-19 cases are on the rise.
-Residents, visitors, and businesses must remember that this is no time to let your guard down.
 Please remain vigilant and continue to follow these Centers for Disease Control and Prevention (CDC) guidelines to help fight the spread of the Coronavirus.

 Broward County Emergency Order 20-18: Outlines penalties for establishments that fail to comply with Emergency Orders mandating sanitization, social distancing, facial coverings, and other requirements intended to mitigate the spread of COVID-19.